 If you are going travelling, having a reusable water bottle is a must.
 Many hostels or restaurants will have free drinking water on hand for you to just fill up whenever you need, so you’ll be saving money too!
 The only downside is that these water dispensers may be made of plastic, but at least by using them we reduce the amount of smaller plastic bottles going to waste.

 The water bottles we travel with are Chilly’s Bottles, and they also keep the water inside cool for 24 hours (which is lifesaver in Southeast Asian temperatures!) or alternatively, hot for 12 hours.
 Klean Kanteen have also released a range of plastic-free bottles and plastic-free cups which look amazing!

-If you want to go one step further, you can invest in a filtered water bottle, like the fantastic Lifestraw Go Drinking Bottle.
-These amazing inventions filter bacteria and other germs out of your water meaning that you can drink straight out of the tap without any worries about getting sick!
-Read more about the best water purifiers for travel here.
+If you want to go one step further, you can invest in a filtered water bottle.
+These amazing inventions filter bacteria, viruses and other crap out of your water meaning that you can drink straight out of the tap (or even the river!) without any worries about getting sick!

 2. Bamboo Toothbrush